Stanford Sleepiness Scale

 The Stanford Sleepiness Scale (SSS), developed by William C. Dement and colleagues in 1972, is a one-item self-report questionnaire measuring levels of sleepiness throughout the day.
-The scale, which can be administered in 1–2 minutes, is generally used to track overall alertness at each hour of the day.
-The scale has been validated for adult populations aged 18 and older.
-The SSS is used in both research and clinical settings to assess the level of intervention or effectiveness of a specific treatment in order to compare a clients progress.
+The scale has been validated for adult populations and is generally used to track overall alertness at each hour of the day.
+The SSS is used in both research and clinical settings to assess the level of intervention or effectiveness of a specific treatment in order to compare a client's progress.

 Reliability and validity

 Reliability

 Reliability refers to whether the scores are reproducible.
 Unless otherwise specified, the reliability scores and values come from studies done with a United States population sample.

 Validity

 Validity describes the evidence that an assessment tool measures what it was supposed to measure.
 Unless otherwise specified, the reliability scores and values come from studies done with a United States population sample.

 Development and history

 The SSS was developed to measure subjective sleepiness in research and clinical settings.
 Other instruments measuring sleepiness tend to examine the general experience of sleepiness over the course of a day, but the SSS met a need for a scale measuring sleepiness in specific moments of time.
 Because it can be used to evaluate specific moments, the scale can be used repeatedly at different time intervals in a research study or for treatment intervention.